mattroberts297/mattroberts.eu/_posts/2017-04-18-automatic-type-class-derivation-with-shapeless-part-two.md

 }
 ```

 The `apply` method here looks very similar to the `apply` method defined in [Part One][part-one] except we're asking the compiler to look for a `LabelledParser` for some `A` now.
 Things start to look a little different when we examine the implicit parameters for `genericParser`.
-In particular, `Generic.Aux[A, R]` has been replaced by `LabelledGeneric.Aux[A, R]`.
+In particular, the compiler is asked to find a `LabelledGeneric.Aux[A, R]` instead of a `Generic.Aux[A, R]`.
 Other than that, however, the method declaration and definition look reasonably similar.
 What is the difference between `Generic` and `LabelledGeneric`?
 From the documentation:

 > `LabelledGeneric` is similar to `Generic`, but includes information about field names or class names in addition to the raw structure.

-The `HList` `R` in the `genericParser` method here, therefore, is not the same as in [Part One][part-one] because it includes information about field names in addition to the raw structure.
-This is confirmed by the return type of `hlistParser` that states the `HList` is made up of `FieldType`s.
+From that we can guess that the `HList` `R` in the `genericParser` method here is not the same as in [Part One][part-one].
+This is because it must include information about field names in addition to the raw structure.
+We can check this intuition by looking at the return type of `hlistParser` which, as expected, states that the `HList` is made up of `FieldType`s.

-Let's examine the definition of `hlistParser` from top to bottom.
+Let's compare the above definition of `hlistParser` with the one from [Part One][part-one].
 First, the type parameters `H` and `T` are the same as in [Part One][part-one] (except the latter will be a `HList` of `FieldType`s). `K` is new and used to state that the field name of the `FieldType` must be a `Symbol`.
 Second, the Scala compiler now needs to find a head parser for `FieldType[K, H]` and a tail parser for `T`.
 This tells us that the definitions for primitive types e.g. `String`, `Int`, `Boolean` must also be different form their [Part One][part-one] counterparts (and if you read the full code you will see they are).
-Third, and finally, the tail parser now receives the same `args` as the head parser.
+Third, and finally, the tail parser now receives the same `args` as the head parser (as opposed to just the tail).
 This makes sense because the arguments could now be in any order.

-As mentioned above, definitions for primitive types have changed from [Part One][part-one].
+Lets look at one of the new primitive type definitions.
 Here is the `String` parser definition:

 ```scala
 implicit def stringParser[K <: Symbol](